postgrespro/pg_probackup/Documentation.md

 As compared to other backup solutions, pg_probackup offers the following benefits that can help you implement different backup strategies and deal with large amounts of data:

-- Incremental backup: page-level incremental backup of three different types allows you to devise the backup strategy in accordance with your data flow
+- Incremental backup: page-level incremental backup of three different modes allows you to devise the backup strategy in accordance with your data flow
 - Validation: Automatic data consistency checks and on-demand backup validation without actual data recovery
 - Verification: On-demand verification of PostgreSQL instance via dedicated command `checkdb`
 - Retention: Managing backups in accordance with retention policies - Time and/or Redundancy based, with two retention methods: `delete expired` and `merge expired`